-Online algorithms.
-In this paper we focus on the online setting where intervals arrive one at a time in an arbitrary order.
+Approximation and online algorithms.
+An algorithm for the off-line version of the SKYLINE problem is a ρ -approximation algorithm if it runs in polynomial time and outputs a valid coloring whose cost is no more than ρ times the cost of an optimal coloring.
+We also consider the online setting where intervals arrive one at a time in an arbitrary order.
 An online algorithm has to decide on the color of an interval upon its arrival, and this decision cannot be modified later.
-Such an algorithm is c-competitive if for every input the cost of the solution of the algorithm is no more than c times that of an optimal (offline)
+Such an algorithm is c-competitive if the cost of the solution of the algorithm is no more than c times that of an optimal (offline) solution, for every input [4].
+We also denote by \mathcal{A} the coloring returned by an algorithm \mathcal{A} , and the cost of this solution by $cost(\mathcal{A})$.
+We denote by \mathcal{O} an optimal solution.